briansrls/Robinhood-for-Google-Finance/README.md

 If you run in to issues during this process, please check out the troubleshooting readme called "troubleshooting.md".
 I've tried to include as many obvious fixes as possible, but if I missed something please contact me and I'll add it to the list.

 ####Linux/maybe osx
-Someone actually wrote a nice article showing how to do run this [here](http://ask.xmodulo.com/export-robinhood-transaction-data.html).
+Someone actually wrote a nice article showing how to run this [here](http://ask.xmodulo.com/export-robinhood-transaction-data.html).

 ###Description